-Economy figures are unconfirmed, but running costs should be appropriate to each model’s performance
+Economy figures are decent, while running costs should be appropriate to each model’s performance

 Fuel economy is respectable across the Q3 range, that said, if you pick one of the hotter models and drive it hard, you can expect a penalty at the pumps.

 The diesel engines are the most frugal, and the lower power 148bhp diesel found in the Sport 35 TDI will reach 48.7mpg on a WLTP test.
 The punchiest 187bhp diesel engine is capable of returning 40.4mpg - thanks to the 4x4 penalty.

 CO2 ratings across the range are average at best.
 The 148bhp 35 TDI engine with the automatic S tronic gearbox is the cleanest option at 152g/km, although the 35 TFSI Sport auto version isn’t far behind producing 162g/km of CO2.
 The same engine with manual gears emits 157g/km.